 Unfortunately, this is the cycle that has perpetuated for generations.
 Our parents’ generation presented too few examples of healthy relationships with food and their bodies for us, but they also had too few examples themselves from the generation before them.
 The idea of using tapeworms to lose weight has been around for over 100 years, so the fact that diet culture makes people try dangerous methods isn’t anything new.
 If our parents would have had more people to look up to in this regard, maybe we would have too, one generation later.

 Maybe when you were young, one of your parents or caretakers was always restricting foods or trying to lose a few pounds.
-Maybe they sent you to Weight Watchers meetings or put you on diets because that was how they thought they could help you.
+Perhaps they sent you to Weight Watchers meetings or put you on diets because that was how they thought they could help you.
 Maybe they called you lazy or told you not to eat so much in an effort to get you to exercise or toughen you up.
-Maybe their parents did similar things whether or not your parents were considered “too big” as children themselves.
+Or maybe their parents did similar things whether or not your parents were considered “too big” as children themselves.

 Being raised in a culture that values smaller bodies extends far beyond the immediate household too.
 Teachers, coaches, friends, neighbors, and anyone else in a kid’s life can show them that their worth is determined by their body size or how “healthy” their habits are.
 Often, when people reflect on their youth or high school sports experience, they can think of many instances of weight bias, fat-shaming, and an overall diet culture message.